WangYuqingAA/COGS260-Image-Recognition/Assignment2/Readme.md

-# Project 2
+# Assignment 2

-Project2 is finished in Python2.
+Assignment 2 is finished in Python2.

 ### tf-mnist-Lenet.ipynb